The Temple is a Grade II listed building in the Wiltshire local planning authority area, England. First listed on 27 July 1985. Temple.

 Description

-Temple.
-1880.
-Limestone ashlar.
-Octagonal with domed stone roof.
-Two-step stylobate, half-glazed double doors, on opposing sides, have bead and reel moulded architraves, pediments; over north doorway is panel with lettering: AUGUSTUS PITT RIVERS/EREXIT/MDCCCLXXX, over south doorway a rococo panel.
-Windows with moulded architraves either side of doors, missing glazing bars to north side at time of survey (April 1985), panels with carved drapery and Roman objects such as a jug over each window.
-Entablature with drum frieze with key pattern and cornice to stone dome.
-Interior has decorated mosaic and marble floor, ashlar walls with shallow semi-circular niche in windowless east side, two doors and four windows have moulded architraves, white marble fireplace surround has eared egg and dart moulded architrave, frieze with swags and dentilled mantlepiece, good cast-iron grate.
-Domed stone ceiling with carved sun-ray motif.
-One of a group of buildings designed by General Pitt-Rivers for the Larmer Grounds, pleasure grounds which included an open-air theatre and picnic shelters, laid out for the recreation and education of the public in Cranborne Chase.
-(N. Pevsner, The Buildings of England, Wiltshire, 1975; Unpublished notes of Mr. M. Pitt-Rivers).
+Inside, there is a decorated mosaic and marble floor, with ashlar walls that include a shallow semi-circular niche on the windowless east side.
+The interior also has two doors and four windows with moulded architraves.
+A white marble fireplace surround features an eared egg and dart moulded architrave, a frieze with swags, and a dentilled mantlepiece, along with a good cast-iron grate.
+The domed stone ceiling is embellished with a carved sun-ray motif.
+The Temple is part of a group of buildings designed by General Pitt-Rivers for the Larmer Grounds, which served as pleasure grounds that included an open-air theatre and picnic shelters, intended for the recreation and education of the public in Cranborne Chase.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.